finos/FDC3/docs/context/ref/Action.md

 The action may be completed by calling `fdc3.raiseIntent()` with the specified Intent and Context, or, if only a context is specified, by calling `fdc3.raiseIntentForContext()` (which the Desktop Agent will resolve by presenting the user with a list of available Intents for the Context).

+Accepts an optional `app` parameter in order to specify a certain app.

 ## Type

 `fdc3.action`